Acromegaly E22.0

 This section has been translated automatically.

-• local effects of the hypophyenadenoma
+• local effects of the pituitary adenoma

 • growth effects of the STH

-• endocrine concomitant diseases
+• concomitant endocrine diseases

-Cutaneous manifestations of acromegaly (image of the "wild man":
+Cutaneous manifestations of acromegaly (image of the "wild man"):

 Extracutaneous manifestations of acromegaly: